 How to avoid keyless car theft

-With growing numbers of cars being stolen via keyless theft, we look at the steps you can take to keep your car safe
+The number of cars being stolen via keyless theft is increasing: here's what you can do to keep your car safe

 What is keyless theft?

-One criminal then stands by the car with his transmitter, while a second waves his amplifier around the perimeter of the house.
-If the car key is close enough the amplifier will detect its signal, amplify it and send it to the accomplice’s transmitter.
+Working in pairs, one thief will stand by the car with the transmitter while a second carries the amplifier around the perimeter of the house.
+If the key is close enough, the amplifier will be able to boost its signal and direct it to the transmitter.

 This transmitter then effectively becomes the key, and tricks the car into thinking the real key is nearby, whereupon the thieves are able to open the car, get in and drive away.
 The whole process can take as little as 60 seconds and can be completed in near silence and as for safety reasons the engine won't just cut out when the key is out of range, there is very little to stop the thieves.